 Gaming Was Quick to Spot the Power of Friends

-For example, if you’re a bingo fan and want to try playing via desktop or mobile, you can join Sun Bingo and £30 free when you spend £10.
+For example, if you’re a casino games fan and want to try playing via desktop or mobile, you can review the best sign-up and referral bonuses via SmartCasinoGuide before joining an online operator.
 At this point, assuming you enjoy your experience, you can opt to refer a friend from your account page.
-Once that friend takes your advice, deposits and buys a set amount of bingo tickets, you’ll get £20 and your friend will get the same welcome bonus you did.
+Once that friend takes your advice, deposits and plays a set number of slot or table games, you’ll get a kickback and your friend will get the same welcome bonus you did.

 Where one sector of the gaming industry leads, others often follow and with iGaming (i.e. online casino and betting sites) showing the power of refer-a-friend programs, console game developers have jumped on the bandwagon.
 In 2015, Destiny creator Bungie announced that it was set to offer its own in-game refer-a-friend program.
 Similar to the one you’d see at a betting site like Sun Bingo, the system allows Destiny players to get some in-game extras from bringing their friends into the mix.